 Mexico is home to thousands of top-notch computer science graduates and software engineers that offer first-rate services at a fraction of U.S. rates.
-Case in point: the average Mexican software engineer make about $3,232 USD per month, while their U.S. counterparts earn a staggering $108,249 yearly.
+The Average annual cost to hire Mexican senior software engineers is $110,940.00, while their U.S. counterparts of a senior software engineers have an average salary of $153,090.
 What's more, Mexico is in the same time zone as the U.S., so you can collaborate and communicate with your remote hires in real-time.

 Read this comprehensive guide to learn more about why Mexico is a great source for remote engineers.
 Along the way, we'll cover software engineering in Mexico, the number of Mexican software engineers, the size of Mexico's tech industry and venture capital (VC) investment, and unicorns that are the product of Mexican engineering.
 We'll also cover the average salary of different types of engineers in Mexico, why U.S. companies should hire remote devs in Mexico, and where to find Mexican software engineering talent.

 Software Engineering in Mexico: An Overview

 Before diving into the salaries of software engineers in Mexico, let's look at software engineering education in Mexico, the number of Mexican software engineers, and the size of Mexico's tech industry and VC investment.
 We'll also cover unicorns — startups that are valued at over $1 billion — that are the products of Mexican engineering.

 SWE Education in Mexico

 Since the 2000s, the Mexican government has made many educational and infrastructural improvements to help people expand their skills.
 Between 2006 and 2012, the government opened 120 tuition-free specialist technology universities.
 Since then, Mexican universities produce over 130,000 engineers per year.